Babymetal: Live performances and music videos

 In their concerts, Babymetal are accompanied by a backing band.
 In their early stages, the backing band consisted of the "Babybones"—a group of nameless individuals dressed in skeleton costumes that would mime live performances while pre-recorded studio tracks were being used.
-In late 2012, Babymetal debuted a live band for their live performances which they referred to as "Full Metal Band" - a group of live musicians dressed in white robes and corpse paint.
-They have since been referred to by band members and fans as "Gods of Metal" and more recently "Kami Band".
+In late 2012, Babymetal debuted a live band for their live performances which they referred to as "Full Metal Band"—a group of live musicians dressed in white robes and corpse paint.
+They have since been referred to by band members and fans as "Gods of Metal" and more recently "Kami Band" (神バンド, 'God Band').
 From late 2012 to early 2014, the two groups would alternate, with the Kami Band being used more for festival appearances and special events.
 At the Babymetal Death Match Tour in May 2013, the Kami Band performed all music live for the first time.
 As of early 2014, the Babybones band has been quietly retired, and the Kami Band has since been established as Babymetal's primary backing band.

 The Kami Band has consisted of a rotating line-up of different musicians since its debut in late 2012.
 As of early 2018, however, the line-up has been relatively stable, consisting of guitarists Takayoshi Ohmura, Leda, and Isao, bassist Boh, and drummer Hideki Aoyama with guitarists occasionally substituting for one another if needed.
 Kami Band member Leda has contributed to Babymetal's music, most notably on their album Metal Resistance (credited as Ledametal).
+Starting in 2019, the Kami Band has featured primarily Western musicians; guitarists Chris Kelly and CJ Masciantonio, bassist Clint Tustin, and drummer Anthony Barone.
+Ryan Neff and Matt Deis have also substituted on bass, starting in 2023 and 2024 respectively.